buraksezer/olric/docker/README.md

 Consul dials this port to control the node. `Address`, `ID` and `Check.TCP` fields is being filled by the plugin.
 You can still give your own configuration values, if you know what you are doing.

+Please check out `olric-consul.yaml` to see how to create an Olric cluster with Consul.